Satyricon (nightclub)

 Former nightclub in Portland, Oregon, U.S.

 Satyricon was a nightclub in the Old Town neighborhood of Portland, Oregon, United States that operated from 1984 to 2010.
 It was the longest-running punk venue in the western United States, and has been referred to by some journalists and historians as the "CBGB of the West Coast."
 It is also the place where musicians Kurt Cobain and Courtney Love are said to have first met.

 Located in a building that had served as a horse stable in the early 1900s, the club's owner, George Touhouliotis, founded Satyricon after acquiring a tavern that had operated in the building.
 Touhouliotis reshaped the tavern into a nightclub, and named it after the 1969 Federico Fellini film of the same name.
 Satyricon became a prominent music venue in the city, and hosted various local and touring punk and alternative rock bands throughout the 1980s and 1990s.

-In May 2003, the club abruptly closed, after which it was acquired by new owners and reopened as an all-ages venue in 2006.
-It officially closed in November 2010, and the building in which it was located was demolished in July 2011.
+In May 2003, Satyricon abruptly closed; the club was acquired by new owners and reopened as an all-ages venue in 2006.
+After the building it was located in was sold, Satyricon closed permanently in November 2010 and the building razed in July 2011.
 The club was the subject of a 2013 documentary titled Satyricon: Madness and Glory.

 History

 Background

 The Satyricon, located at 125 N.W.
 Sixth Avenue, was formerly Marlena's Tavern, "a dark, narrow barroom on a seedy stretch."
 Prior to its establishment as a bar and restaurant, the building had served as a horse stable in the early 20th century before being converted into a tavern.

 Satyricon was founded by George Touhouliotis, a former taxi driver who acquired Marlena's Tavern in 1983.
 Upon taking ownership, Touhouliotis re-conceived the location as a nightclub that would offer live music.
 He named the club Satyricon after the 1969 Federico Fellini film of the same name.
 At the time, the surrounding Old Town Chinatown neighborhood had a seedy and dangerous reputation.
 The block was characterized as Portland's skid row, "a real shithole of a neighborhood" with "open drug dealing, fights, knives, [and] guns."
-Local historian SP Clarke recalled that "A mere attempt to walk the sidewalks ... required a helmet and full body armor."
+Local historian SP Clarke opined that "A mere attempt to walk the sidewalks ... required a helmet and full body armor."